Krithika Srinivasan, , Grantee Link >

 Krithika Srinivasan writes:

 The grant that I received helped to support the writing up of my doctoral research on conservation and animal protection politics in India.
 I was able to devote myself to the analysis and writing up of my empirical research in the crucial final months of my doctoral studies.
-This research has since then been publishedas journal articles, book chapters and opinion pieces, presented in multiple conferences, including multi-stakeholder forums such as the Minding Animals Conferences, and informed my engagements with public media.
-I am now employed as a Lecturer in Human Geography at the University of Edinburgh, having previously held similar positions at the University of Exeter and Durham University.
-My current research and teaching revolve around nature-society interactions, with a specific interest in understanding the intersections between animal, ecological, and social justice in the context of contemporary development.
+This research has since then been published as journal articles, book chapters and opinion pieces, presented in multiple conferences, including multi-stakeholder forums such as the Minding Animals Conferences, and informed my engagements with public media.
+I am now employed as a Senior Lecturer in Human Geography at the School of Geosciences, University of Edinburgh, having previously held similar positions at the University of Exeter and Durham University.
+My current research and teaching revolve around nature–society interactions, with a specific interest in understanding the intersections between animal, ecological, and social justice in the context of contemporary development.
 I empirically explore this theme through research projects on street dogs, urban nature, working-class environmentalisms, and animal-based foods.
 More information about my work can be found here.